API Integration

 Note

 The sensor always responds with the code 204, even when receiving non-valid data.
 Therefore, this only enables monitoring the sensor’s availability.
-To affirm requests processing statuses, refer to the Logbook page.

 Required Parameters